-The application Key A376 complies with ECL Comfort 310 controllers as of software version 1.11 (visible at start-up of the controller and in 'Common controller settings' in 'System').
+The Application Key A230 complies also with ECL Comfort 296 controllers as of firmware version 1.58.

+The firmware (controller software) version is visible at start-up of the controller and in 'Common controller settings' in 'System'.

-Up to two Remote Control Units, ECA 30 or ECA 31, can be connected and the built-in room temperature sensor can be utilized.
+Up to two Remote Control Units, ECA 30 or ECA 31, can be connected for remote monitoring and setting.
+The built-in room temperature sensor can be utilized.